Parker Solar Probe observations of near-$f_{\rm ce}$ harmonics emissions in the near-Sun solar wind and their dependence on the magnetic field direction: Discussion

 In this study, similar to earlier studies, we could not identify the generation mechanism of the near-$f_{\rm ce}$ harmonics waves.
 Different mechanisms have been suggested: electron cyclotron drift instability, loss-cone instability, electromagnetic pump wave, and wave-wave interaction \citep{malaspina2021}.
-The observations reported in this study, that the waves favor a particular range of magnetic field directions, do not support any of the previously proposed wave generation mechanisms.
+Given the observations reported in this study, that the waves favor a particular range of magnetic field directions, do not support any of the previously proposed wave generation mechanisms.
 Rather the opposite, it is not obvious why the presence of gradients or loss-cone would favor a particular range of magnetic field directions.
 Similarly, there are no observations that other types of waves would favor similar dependence on the magnetic field.
 As a result, the possibility that wave-wave interaction is the source of the waves is small.
-One possibility could be that the emissions are caused by spacecraft interaction with the environment, and the direction bias would be due to the geometry of the spacecraft and/or electric field instrument.
+One possibility could be that the emissions are caused by spacecraft interaction with the solar wind, and the direction bias would be due to the geometry of the spacecraft and/or electric field instrument.
 However, this hypothesis does not explain why the waves are observed only when the broadband magnetic turbulence is low unless their presence somehow affects measurements made by both MAG and SCM instruments.

-So far, the only definitive conclusion we can take from the results presented in this work is that the near-$f_{\rm ce}$ harmonics must be generated locally since their emission and amplitude levels correlate with the local properties of the ambient magnetic field.
-Any generation mechanism proposed for the near-$f_{\rm ce}$ harmonics must take into account their dependence on the magnetic field direction.
-Moreover, understanding how and why these waves have such a close connection with the magnetic field, including their correlation with low levels of broadband magnetic turbulence, is crucial to identifying the source of these waves and determining whether or not they are spacecraft generated.
+Regarding particle analysis, we extensively analyzed the electron pitch-angle distribution at different energy levels (not shown).
+No evident signature could be consistently related to the near-$f_{\rm ce}$ harmonics or the magnetic field orientation range associated with the emission of these waves.
+The absence of an identifiable correlation between the electron pitch-angle distribution and the near-$f_{\rm ce}$ harmonics suggests that these waves are generated by electrons with energies outside the energy measurement capabilities of the SWEAP's SPAN-e electrostatic analyzer ($2~\unit{eV}-30~\unit{keV}$) \citep{whittleseySolarProbeANalyzers2020}, which is why we have not included particle analysis in this work.
+According to the Doppler shift analysis estimates reported in \cite{malaspina2021}, the near-$f_{\rm ce}$ harmonics resonate with electrons with energies between $0.025~\unit{eV}-0.75~\unit{eV}$ for Landau resonance, or $0.2~\unit{eV}-0.8~\unit{eV}$ for N=2 cyclotron resonance.
+Both energy ranges are way below the lower energy threshold of $2~\unit{eV}$ of the SPAN-e instrument.